"

 5.1 Relationship of a Function to a Main Program

-It is common for a program to perform a given task numerous times.
+It is common for a program to perform a given operation numerous times.
 Rather than duplicate the code to perform that task, it can be incorporated into a function, which is called repeatedly.
 In fact, the scripts that we have presented previously contained many function calls.
 For example, in this script, every line is actually a function call:

 x = linspace (-5, 5, 100);